-Description: This is the first course of the CHE 131 - CHE 132 sequence.
+Description: College Chemistry I is the first course of a two-course sequence.
 The course covers fundamental principles of modern chemistry including problem-solving techniques.
 Topics include atomic and molecular structure, chemical nomenclature, stoichiometry, chemical bonding, properties of gases, liquids and solids, and solutions.
-One year of high school chemistry and a working knowledge of elementary mathematics including algebra is strongly suggested.
+One year of high school chemistry and a working knowledge of elementary mathematics including algebra is recommended.
+Note: This course is not the designated SUNY Seamless Transfer Path Course.
+Before the Fall of 2017 this course was entitled "General Chemistry I".
 (3 lecture, 3 laboratory hours) Laboratory fee applies.